davidwdraper/EFFV2/SOPShort.md

 Addendum:

 - Never add logic for backwards compatibility!
 We're greenfield.
 We do it right every time.
 If it requires a break, we break, then we fix.
 One code base, no convenience conditionals.

+- Starting with this session, you will track the things that you believe will be important in subseqent sessions.
+When our current session gets too slow to continue, I'll ask you to print out in a code block, your saved up memory which I'll in turn save, and provide to you at the beginning of the next.